| Sponsored by Gale and Library Journal |

 Register for this event and you’ll also see a brief demonstration on how Gale Small Business Builder, a self-guided planning tool, can be integrated with many of the Gale small business products your library may currently offer.

 - Jennifer Gibson, reference manager, St. Louis County Library

-- Elizabeth Malafi, adult services librarian, Middle Country Public Library
+- Elizabeth Malafi, Coordinator, Miller Business Center, Middle Country Public Library

 - Mark Pond, business reference librarian, Spokane Public Library